Baxter Summer Technique Classes

 * See the required waiver and acro sign up below

 All students participating in our summer classes must have a signed waiver (either paper or electronically) on file.
 If you were a student for the 2017-18 season, please check with the office to confirm that we have your electronic waiver!

-To ensure the safety of all dancers, all Acrobatics summer classes require a sign-up ahead of time.
-Current students should sign up in Events in the Parent Portal or the MSDA App.
+To ensure the safety of all dancers, all Acrobatics summer classes require all dancers to sign-up ahead of time.
+Current students should sign up in “Events” in the Parent Portal or the MSDA App.
 New students sign up online below!

 Pay per class!

 Perfect for the occasional drop-in class!

 - They are a great way for students to try new styles of dance and advance their technique over the summer months.

 - We welcome current and new students of the studio to take these classes.
 It’s a great way to see what Miller Street is all about!

 - Summer technique classes are on a pay-per-class basis.
 No registration is required for all but our Acro-based classes.